cedricziel/instana-autotrace-webhook/README.md

 - The Instana Autotrace Webhook will take effect on _new_ Kubernetes resources.
   That is, you may need to delete your Pods, ReplicaSets and Deployments and create them anew, for the Instana Autotrace Webhook to do its magic.
-- Autoprofile and colelcting some runtime metrics will only work on Node.js version 12.
+- Autoprofile and collecting some runtime metrics will only work on Node.js version 12.
   A future version of the Helm chart will deliver native modules for other supported Node.js versions.
+- Environment variables applicable only for Node.js and .NET Core will show up in processes running in other runtimes.
+  There is no known side-effect of this, don't get spooked :-)

 ## Configuration